SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

 ### Training The Network
 With the data pipeline and network architecture in place, we're ready to train the model.

 In the below code I:

 * Specify the number of epochs for training
-* Set a location for the trained network to be saved (architecture & parameters)
+* Set a location for the trained network to be saved
 * Set a *ModelCheckPoint* callback to save the best network at any point during training (based upon validation accuracy)
 * Train the network and save the results to an object called *history*